 You can buy single use packages of everything inside the mogyoktang area to use – and some places even provide shampoo, toothpaste, and bar soap for free.

-Find your locker in the gender-segregated locker room
+Step 2: Find your locker in the gender-segregated jjimjilbang locker room and strip down to enter the mogyoktang.

 If it’s your first time visiting a jjimjilbang, this might be the most challenging step for you – but trust me, there’s nothing to be embarrassed about.